tothebeat/matcher/README.md

 TODO:
 =====
 - Add some kind of style framework like Twitter Bootstrap.
-How?
 - Enhance the view of a spreadsheet's data using something like [DataTables](https://datatables.net/).
 - Tool for stacking spreadsheet files into one that share the same headers/format.
 - Write tests and provide stub XLSX files.
 - Tool to help find column widths in a fixed-width text data file with unknown spacing.
 - Tool for denormalizing data across two or more spreadsheets that share a common identifier.
 - How to package this to deploy to a Windows client assumed to have no Python environment?
 Running locally means total control on data privacy.